What are the characteristics of great demonstration speeches?

 Woven throughout each of these segments you'll provide visual aids or props, (either the items themselves or charts, diagrams, photographs, video etc.), and personal stories to illustrate.

 You may even actively include the audience if appropriate.
-For example, if you're tying ties, then having one for everybody to practice with as you're going through the steps would be a good idea.
+For example, if you're tying ties, then having one for everybody to practice with as you're going through the steps would be an excellent idea.

 In your planning concentrate on the outcome you want and then focus on the logical steps needed to achieve it.
 This will form the body of your speech.